openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Name and Save your Recipe and Mosaic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, we will name the ‘recipe’ for creating the mosaic and explore options for the recipe.
+Now, we will name the ‘recipe' for creating the mosaic and explore options for the recipe.

 .. note::
-    You will use this recipe when working with the classification or change detection tools, as well as when loading SEPAL mosaics into SEPAL’s Collect Earth Online.
+    You will use this recipe when working with the classification or change detection tools, as well as when loading SEPAL mosaics into SEPAL's Collect Earth Online.

 .. tip::